terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

     ../../expand-mfg-gateways.sh -s -I ttn-ithaca -O 'Tompkins County' -mi1 -ii27 ConduitProvisioning.txt > ConduitDB.txt
     ```

-    There shouuld be no error messages and no warnings.
+    There should be no error messages and no warnings.

-11. Examine the file and correct anything that needs to be corrected.
+11. Examine the file `ConduitDB.txt` and correct anything that needs to be corrected.
+(Generally there's nothing, but the automation doesn't try to be perfect; low-frequency events have to be handled manually.)

 12. Run `expand-mfg-gateways.sh` in deploy mode, capturing the output.